gerryk18/retire_at_50/README.md

 <h1>
 <a id="header-1" class="anchor" href="#header-1" aria-hidden="true"><span class="octicon octicon-link"></span></a>Web App</h1>

 <p>Where to Retire by 2050 is a web application that looks at different cities around Europe and ranks the best one to retire in by 2050.
-It is interactive and displays information about weather, crime, health etc.
+It is interactive and displays information about weather, crime, health and population.

 The app is built with HTML and python and the data is gathered from the EuroStat website which holds data on all the EU member countries and cities.</p>